samkelleher/BackboneGithubSampleApplication/README.md

 ### Demo

 Run the included [index.html](index.html) locally or [run the hosted distributable example](https://samkelleher.github.io/BackboneGithubSampleApplication/dist/index.html).
+You can run `npm start` once you have built the project to start a small webserver and open the demo in your browser automatically.

 ### Setup Locally